NodeBE4/opinion/_posts/2022-04-18-EnclavedMicrostate.md

 Other than as meaning that most of HoloEN had no prior active VTubing experience.

+----- __355.3__ -----2022-04-21 12:01:27+08:00:

+I mean sure, let's discount >!Senzawa!< then for only very intermittently using a VTuber model, and by that same criterion Ina/!>Nagu, who seems to only have only one known stream with a VTuber model, wouldn't count either.!< But even then, 6 out of 11 members had active VTuber presences before debuting with Hololive:

+* Ame/>!sachiowo was definitely an active VTuber on Twitch.!<

+* IRyS/>!namirin debuted a VTuber model in February 2021 and streamed relatively frequently with it, although she's wiped most of them besides her debut and hiatus announcement streams.
+Granted, VSinger auditions had closed by this point, so technically she wasn't a VTuber at the time she auditioned, but we also don't know when she was formally hired.!<

+* Fauna/>!LemonLeaf was an active VTuber on Twitch, beginning in May 2020 with a redebut in February 2021.!<

+* Mumei/>!Shachimu debuted her VTuber model in February 2021 and there are plenty of clips of that.!<

+* Kronii/>!Seru Kisen was actively part of a small agency, Virtuality Project, having debuted in March 2021.!<

+* Bae we're both on the same page on already.

+I'll grant that a lot of them had only recently started VTubing at the time of auditioning – or indeed started during the wait period between auditions and confirmation – but still, over 50% had been active as VTubers for some months before debuting under HoloEN.

 ### 356: [[Noel] Danchou has defeated Malenia!
 In A Cave!
 With a Pair of Clubs!](https://old.reddit.com/r/Hololive/comments/u74hq2/noel_danchou_has_defeated_malenia_in_a_cave_with/), submitted on 2022-04-19 20:54:47+08:00.

 ----- __356.1__ -----2022-04-19 20:57:04+08:00: